 Your transaction is risk-free, meaning you can back out at any time if you don’t like the price you’re offered.
 If you make that decision after you ship your gold, your gold items will be sent back to you at no charge.

 The site will buy kinds of gold, silver and platinum items, including broken jewelry and dental scrap.
 The material is based on weight and purity, not condition.
 In addition, the site also buys diamonds and silver.

 Cash for Gold’s “Price for Gold” Calculator

-If you know some of the details of the gold you have to sell, you can get a fairly accurate idea of how much you might get paid by Cash for Gold USA.
+If you know some of the details of the gold you have to sell, you can get the actual melt value of your items by Cash for Gold USA.

-Their website has a gold calculator (you can also use it for silver and diamonds) so that you can get an estimate based on today’s price of gold on the spot market.
+Their website has a gold calculator (you can also use it for silver and diamonds) so that you can get the melt value based on today’s price of gold on the spot market.
 Visit the calculator here (it’s about 2/3rds of the way down the page on the right side).

-If you know the weight and karats of your gold, you can get an instant price (there’s no obligation).
+If you know the weight and karats of your gold, you can get the melt value (there’s no obligation).
 Of course, the price is not binding and does not reflect the actual payout.
 You’ll have to submit your gold for an actual appraisal before a dollar amount can be locked in.